Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 10:32:01 INFO -: Delete the java class compiled
 ```

 We see the error `the Permission ("java.io.FilePermission" "/bin/sh" "execute") has not been granted to CUS...`, which means we don't have execute permission over `/bin/sh`.
-So while the `java` permissions are widely available to use by most Oracle database users in my experience, being able to actually self grant this permission is reserved for high-privilege users.
+So while the `java` library is widely available to database users in my experience, being able to actually self grant this permission is reserved for high-privilege Java users.

 Let's go ahead and give ourselves this permission: